 How do you measure brand success?

-While it is important to monitor social media and track your website visits and conversions, these tactics alone will never provide you with rich attitudinal insights which are synchronized with your markets and benchmarked with competitive data.
+While it is important to monitor social media and track your website visits and conversions, these tactics alone will never provide you with rich attitudinal insights synchronized with your markets and benchmarked with competitive data.
 Designing a survey that tracks your brand performance accurately is critical to success.
 So also is building the best market research methods for sampling…

-Market research professional services firms are great resources to help guide you through the steps of what works in practice vs theory when it comes to executing a brand tracking study for your industry versus one that comes from a template from a software tool service.
+Market research professional services firms are great resources to help guide you through the steps of what works in practice vs. theory when it comes to executing a brand tracking study for your industry versus one that comes from a template from a software tool service.
 They will have experience developing real-life practical “operationally-efficient” online sample designs and questionnaires that will serve you well and save you time and resources in the long run.